 High-interest savings accounts are particularly relevant for working adults because they pay account holders bonus interest for fulfilling a simple set of criteria each month.
 These criteria include crediting your monthly salary to the account, achieving a minimum monthly spend on your credit card, and saving more each month.

-One of the most popular savings account in Singapore is the OCBC 360 Account.
+One of the most popular savings accounts in Singapore is the OCBC 360 Account.
 This account is popular not only because it has been around for a while, but also because it’s convenient to use.

 How Does The OCBC 360 Account Work?